Bay & Workshop Management

 - The assigned technician(s)

-Good to know: The assignment happens in real time.
+Good to know: The assignment happens in real time via WebSocket connections.
 If another team member is looking at the Workshop page on a different device, they will see the bay status update automatically -- no need to refresh.
+The Workshop page also listens for new bookings and status changes from other pages.

 Assigning Technicians to a Bay